COSARA: Growth and humanitarian aid

 Four additional C-47s were added to COSARA's fleet between 1951 and 1953 and two Sud-Ouest SO.30 Bretagne's were added on 24 July 1952.
 The SO.30s were named Bac Hac and Van Huong From 1953 to 1954 a further two C-47s were added to the fleet along with five SO.30s.

 During 1953 COSARA under its Vietnamese managing director, Mr Phạm Hòe, provided assistance to the Vietnamese Red Cross, transporting medical staff and supplies.

 Demise

 On 20 July 1954 Vietnam was partitioned into North and South Vietnam and by 1955 COSARA had ceased flying.
 Its C-47s were sold to Air Vietnam and its SO.30s to the French Navy.
 Its operations base at Tan Son Nhut was taken over by Air Vietnam and became an international airport.
 Maurice Loubière returned to France after the company ceased operations.

 Fleet

+One of the C-47's, a Dakota IV KK110, serial number: 43-49300 (MSN 15116/26561), had served with the No. 52 Squadron RAF.
+On 10 April 1945 is had ditched in river 5 miles south of Khulna, India after running out of fuel in bad weather.
+Later recovered and repaired, the C-47 was sold to Societe Transatlantique Airienne as F-BEIB.
+On 15 October 1948 it was acquired by COSARO (Ste Du Comptoir Saigonnais De Ravitaillement) and then transferred to COSARO's subsidiary Societe De Transports Aeriens en Extreme Orient (STAEO) on 6 September 1949.
+It was shot down on takeoff by the Viet Minh at Phan Thiet, Vietnam on 4 May 1952.
+The pilot elected to attempt to return to the airfield but was forced to make an emergency landing crash landing in a nearby field.
+The plane had 14 occupants, one of whom was killed in the crash.